x/wizard-wizard/README.md

+> [!CAUTION]
+> **THIS REPO HEAVILY VIBECODED**

 # Wizard-Wizard

 An AI agent that guides you through building a Level 1 D&D 5e Wizard character, step by step.

-This repo demonstrates the **Wizard Pattern** - an AI design pattern for multi-step configuration workflows where agents automatically guide users through complex forms without requiring "continue" prompts between steps.
+This repo demonstrates what I'm calling the **"Wizard Pattern"** (like [Win32 Wizard](https://learn.microsoft.com/en-us/windows/win32/controls/wizards)): an AI design pattern for multi-step configuration workflows where agents automatically guide users through complex forms without requiring "continue" prompts between steps.

 ## How It Works